clibo100/cpsc390HW2/README.md

 Map entities are as follows:

---*i - initial state where the robot will begin
++ i: initial state where the robot will begin

---*g - goal state that the robot will traverse towards
++ g: goal state that the robot will traverse towards

---*+ - obstacle on the map that the robot will need to maneuver around
+- +: obstacle on the map that the robot will need to maneuver around

---*. - empty space on the map, the robot may move to this space
++ . : empty space on the map, the robot may move to this space

 ---

-###Files included
+### Files included

-+main.cpp
++ main.cpp
-+Map.cpp
++ Map.cpp
-+Map.h
++ Map.h
-+Node.cpp
++ Node.cpp
-+Node.h
++ Node.h
-+Robot.cpp
++ Robot.cpp
-+Robot.h
++ Robot.h
-+map.txt
++ map.txt
-+output.txt
++ output.txt
-+makefile
++ makefile